Welcome to the website of the

 represents 1036 miles on a continuous route from Lindisfarne in

 Northumberland.
-Due to the recent pandemic, onward walking progress has not yet resumed.
+Due to the Covid pandemic, onward walking progress was paused and has not resumed.

 donation direct to an appropriate charity.
 This has the added advantage